Hussein-Mourad/final-term3/README.md

     printf("\033[0;32m%s\033[0m", message);
 }
 ```

 #### pause
 This function asks the user for input.
 It is used after showing outputs to pause the program so the user can have time to read the output.
-If not used `menu()` function, the user won't be able to read the changes he did since the `menu()` function will clear the screen immediately.
+If not used, the user won't be able to read the changes he/she made since the `menu()` function will clear the screen immediately.
 ##### Code
 ```C
 void pause()